dereuromark/cakephp-shim/docs/View/Configure.md

 $this->Configure->readOrFail($name)
 ```
 The aliasing has the disadvantage that you cannot use another class with that name.
-In general it is usually best to move the logic here out of the template, though.
+In general, it is usually best to move the logic here out of the template, though.
 At least in some later cleanup step then.